Your gym is shut and all classes are off, but exercise isn't off the cards.

-Annie Deadman is creator of the famous BLAST Plan, diet and fitness author and a columnist for our very own Woman&Home magazine.
+Annie Deadman is creator of the famous BLAST Plan, a diet and fitness author and columnist for woman&home.
 As well as her weekly fitness classes, we’ll also be sharing her monthly column for some health and wellbeing inspiration.
 You can find out about the BLAST plan here.

 How can I watch Annie Deadman’s and W&H’s live stream at-home workouts?

 What can I expect from Annie’s at-home workouts?

 There are all kinds of at-home workouts to try, ensuring you never get bored.
 Workouts include HIIT, pilates and whole body strength conditioning, as well as circuits and lower-body and upper-body strength classes.

 Can I catch up with the at-home workouts after they finish?

 Yes!
 You can view the videos on Facebook in the Videos tab, or check them out below:

 Annie Deadman X W&H: Friday 24 April | 10am | Chest, Arms and Core Workout

 Annie Deadman X W&H: Friday 24 April | 8.30am | 30 Minute Pilates Workout